joshuadavidthomas/django-bird/ROADMAP.md

 In this conceptual setup, `{% django_bird_css %}` and `{% django_bird_js %}` would automatically include the collected and compiled CSS and JavaScript for all components used in the template.

-To give you an idea of what the final compiled output might look like, here's a hypothetical example of the HTML that could be generated:
+To give you an idea of what the final compiled output might look like, here's a hypothetical example of the HTML that could be generated, with the CSS [scoped](#scoped-css-styles) to just the button component:

 ```htmldjango
 <html>